 Keishi pearls occur when the oyster rejects the implanted nucleus before the culturing process is complete or when cultured pearls are withdrawn.
 These oysters ultimately generate pearls without a nucleus that are 100% nacre.
 Keishi pearls comes in a wide range of colors and are quite shiny.
 They are irregular “petal” or “cornflake” shaped pearls – the name “keishi” means poppy seed in Japanese.
 Hence, these pearls are also known as “poppy seed” pearls.

-Heart-shaped pearls are flat, glossy pearls that have developed a heart shape.
+You may wonder: Are heart shape pearls natural?
+Yes, heart-shaped pearls are natural, but often cultivated by using a heart-shaped nucleus when growing pearls within freshwater mussels.
 They are usually employed in the creation of romantically oriented jewelry.
 Larger pearls from this group could be utilized to create heart-shaped pendants.

-They stand out due to their flat, rounded shapes and slick, reflective surfaces.
+What are flat pearls called?
+The answer lies in coin pearls, cultured primarily in freshwater.
+They stand out due to their flat, rounded shapes and slick, reflective surfaces, offering a unique, elegant alternative to traditional round pearls.
 They can be found in different kinds of jewelry, including bracelets, earrings, and necklaces.

 As the name implies, these are two pearls that have been conjoined during formation to make a single pearl.
 They can be symmetrical or asymmetrical, and jewelers use them to make stud earrings or necklaces.